Destinations · The Salon

 For Friend Groups — The Gays Trip Version

-Schedule one day at Super Paradise for the ritual.
-One dinner at a restaurant where the group is visible and celebrated.
+Schedule one night at Super Paradise for the ritual.
+One dinner at a nice restaurant where the group is visible and celebrated.
 Mornings reading by the pool.
 Afternoons at Elia.
-Evenings that start at 10 p.m. and unfold naturally.
+Evenings that start at 10pm and unfold naturally.
 This is the trip where you become best friends at dinner on night two.

 Be seen.
 Be celebrated.
 Be Dandy.